 The WHO responded to the article with an announcement of a briefing paper that will be forthcoming addressing all routes of spread.
-When released, we will update our repository on our website and include their analysis in our training films as soon as it is available.14 chair of Atmospheric Chemistry at the Scripps Institute of Oceanography.
-She published an excellent paper in Science on June 26.15 We use it as a guide in our film to help us explain the two types of airborne transmission of the coronavirus.
+When released, we will update our repository on our website and include their analysis in our training films as soon as it is available.

+Professor Kimberly Prather, one of the researchers appealing to the WHO, is the chair of Atmospheric Chemistry at the Scripps Institute of Oceanography.
+She published an excellent paper in Science on June 26.
+We use it as a guide in our film to help us explain the two types of airborne transmission of the coronavirus.
 She describes airborne transmission as a competition between droplet size, inertia, gravity, and evaporation.
 These factors determine how far emitted droplets and aerosols will travel.
 She describes in detail how droplets will undergo gravitational settling faster than they evaporate, thus contaminating high contact surfaces and leading to potential contact transmission.
 When we are close to someone and we inhale these larger droplets, it can be very dangerous.
 Aerosols are smaller and defined as less than 5 microns in size.
 They will evaporate much faster than they settle and are very buoyant.
 Thus, they can be affected by air currents which can transport them over longer distances even much farther than 6 feet.
 They can be inhaled deeply into the lower respiratory track where COVID-19 can do the most damage.